Asset Management CX Forum

 The investment industry’s CX community

 For most asset managers, bargaining power has shifted to clients and CX has become THE reliable differentiator.
-And yet, in the context of B2B investment management, the discipline of CX remains in its infancy.
+And yet, in the context of B2B investment management, the discipline of CX (client experience) remains in its infancy.

 As an industry, asset management was a late adopter of CX so the ways firms can exploit it have been under-researched and this has led to misunderstandings.

 A common phrase we hear is, “we talk a lot about CX, but it means different things to all of us.”